telecomcraft/homelabs/src/blog/posts/learn-vyos-to-learn-networking.md

 we’ll focus on these two common approaches.

 Regardless of how you run it, VyOS can serve you well at nearly any scale.
 If you’re just starting out, I’ll teach you the basics in a simple virtual lab environment you can run on nearly any desktop or laptop.
-From there, you can run it as your home router incorporate it into business networks, and even deploy it in data centers and on cloud providers.
+From there, you can run it as your home router, incorporate it into business networks, and even deploy it in data centers and on cloud providers.
 Of course all of these are great tutorial topics, so stay tuned!